Australia's Largest Bank Lost The Personal Financial Histories Of 12 Million Customers, And Did Not Tell Them About It - Slashdot

 Literally they say it may have fallen off the back of a truck, and here I thought that was only ever hyperbole for theft.
 Well, I'm glad that irresponsible phase is behind them and their rigorous adherence to data security and unparalleled altruism when it comes to customers will carry them forward.

+Really?
+Typically don't lose the backups on my warm and cool hard drive storage.
+There is ridiculously cheap cold cloud storage as well.

-Re:Let me get this straight (Score:4, Insightful)
+Re:Let me get this straight (Score:5, Insightful)

 Re: (Score:2)